timeplus-io/docs/docs/k8s-helm.md

       memory: 4Gi
 ```
 Then make changes to better fit your need.
 1. Update the storage class name and size accordingly.
-You can check available storage classes on your cluster by running `kubectl get storageclass`.
-Common values are `local`, `standard`, `ebs-gp3-basic-auto-delete`, `ebs-gp3-basic-encrypted`, etc.
+You can check available storage class on your cluster by running `kubectl get storageclass`.
+If you have enabled storage dynamic provisioning, you may want to set both `timeplusd.storage.stream.selector` and `timeplusd.storage.history.selector` to `null`
-2. Update the username and password of the `provision.users`.
-You will be able to login to Timeplus web with those users.
-See [User management](#user-management) section for advanced user management.
-3. Update `defaultAdminPassword`.
+2. Update `defaultAdminPassword`.
 This is the password for the default admin user `proton`, which is used internally in the system.
-4. Review and update the `replicas`.
+3. Review and update the `replicas`.
 Set it to `3` to setup a cluster with 3 timeplusd nodes.
 Set it to `1` to setup a single node for testing or small workload.
-5. Update the `resources` and make sure your cluster has enough CPU and memory to run the stack.
-For a 3-nodes cluster deployment, by default each `timeplusd` requires 2 cores and 4GB memory.
-You'd better assign the node with at least 8 cpu and 16GB memory.
+4. Update the `resources` and make sure your cluster has enough CPU and memory to run the stack.
+By default each `timeplusd` pod requires 2 cores and 4GB memory.
+However, you'd better to have at least 8 cores and 20Gi memory for each node to make sure Timeplus Enteprise works well under small to medium workload.
 5. Optionally refer to [Configuration Guide](#configuration-guide) and add other configurations.

 ### Install Helm chart